 Chislehurst property solutions have been trading since 2001.
 We are a small team with 4 core members who cover all aspects of the building trade but we also have access to a fully registered and insured plumber and a fully qualified and insured electrician which means you will only need the one company to complete your whole project from start to finish.
-Be it a small repair to a full refurbishment.
+Be it a small repair to a full refurbishment or extension.
 Free estimates are also available.

 you would still need the skills to be able to plaster what ever plaster you use.it takes a lot off skill to get it right..